Positive Punishment Techniques And Effects On Behavior

 - Use positive punishment in conjunction with positive reinforcement.

-- Give your consequences meaning and apply them uniformly.
+- Give your consequences careful consideration and apply them uniformly.

 - Talk to your child about problem-solving, why their behavior was problematic, and how they can do something different in the future.

-- Appeal to your child’s self-interest with a reminder of the consequence they could face if the behavior occurs.
+- Appeal to your child’s self-interest with a reminder of the consequences or unpleasant task they could face if the behavior occurs.

 - Hold your children accountable for their behavior.

-- Avoid sarcasm and disdain; your primary goal is generally to teach your children, not tear them down.
+- Avoid sarcasm and disdain; your primary goal is generally to teach your children, not tear them donw with verbal reprimands.

-When you provide clear expectations, discouragement for unwanted behaviors, and rewards for good behaviors, you can make it much easier for your child to choose the path of least resistance with the behaviors you want to see from them.
+When you provide clear expectations, discouragement for unwanted behaviors, and rewards/reinforcement techniques for positive behavior, you can make it much easier for your child to choose the path of least resistance and display the desired outcome.

-By actively encouraging good behavior and offering explanations to your child along the way, you can help them choose to display desired behaviors while building a solid relationship with them and helping them to understand what is acceptable.
+By actively encouraging good behavior or giving a pleasant consequence and offering explanations to your child along the way, you can help them choose to display desired behaviors while building a solid relationship with them and helping them to understand what is acceptable.
+This balanced approach requires careful consideration, since your child’s well-being may be on the line.

 Parents tend to face many responsibilities, and it’s not necessarily surprising that parenting can be challenging.
 Beyond teaching valuable information about your chosen topics, parenting classes can help you find a community of other parents likely to experience similar challenges.
 It can be helpful to relate your concerns with others who can understand.
 Parenting classes can also teach coping skills, broaden your horizons with new parenting styles and philosophies, and correct any harmful behaviors or ideas you may have so you can be a positive, active influence in your child’s life.